maplibre/maplibre-plugins-android/README.md

 # MapLibre Plugins for Android

-Plugins are single-purpose libraries built on top of the [MapLibre Maps SDK for Android](https://maplibre.org/maplibre-gl-native/android/api/) that you can include in your apps like any other Android dependency.
+Plugins are single-purpose libraries built on top of the [MapLibre GL Native for Android](https://maplibre.org/maplibre-gl-native/android/api/) that you can include in your apps like any other Android dependency.
 A full list of the current plugins is available below.

 We are looking for maintainers for these plugins!
 Please reach out to the Maplibre team and take a look at [the contribution guide](https://github.com/maplibre/maplibre-plugins-android/blob/master/CONTRIBUTING.md).